Ctrlmonster/r3f-effekseer/README.md

 ### Next Step:
 * The Effekseer render pass needs to be adapted to be compatible with the pmndrs PostProcessing lib (see Resources below)
-* Figure out how this could be packaged as library
+* Figure out how this could be packaged into a library

 ### Reference
 I've included the Effekseer vanilla three demo for reference inside